Jack Kruschen

 Jacob "Jack" Kruschen (March 20, 1922 – April 2, 2002) was a Canadian character actor who worked primarily in American film, television and radio.
 Kruschen was nominated for the Academy Award for Best Supporting Actor for his role as Dr. Dreyfuss in the 1960 comedy-drama The Apartment.

 Early life

-Born in Winnipeg, Manitoba, as Jacob Kruschen, to Moses (aka Maurice and Morris) Kruschen and Sophie (née Bogushevsky) Kruschen, both of Russian Jewish descent, Kruschen and his family migrated to New York City in the early 1920s, and then to California.
-His sister, Miriam, was born in New York City in 1927.
+Kruschen was born in Winnipeg, Manitoba.
 His acting in an operetta produced at Hollywood High School brought him to the attention of CBS.

 Career

 Radio

-Kruschen began working at a radio station in Los Angeles when he was 16 and still in high school.
-During the 1940s, he became a staple of American West Coast radio drama.
+Kruschen began working at a radio station in Los Angeles when he was 16.
 During World War II, he served in the Army, assigned to the Armed Forces Radio Service (AFRS).
 Following the war, he resumed working on network programs, including Broadway Is My Beat (as Mugovin, a detective), and Pete Kelly's Blues (as club owner George Lupo), as well as frequent episodic roles on anthology series, westerns and crime dramas.